 Forms and Names of Codeine

 Codeine comes in many different forms: pills, powders, syrups.
-Some of the prescription drugs containing codeine are:
+Some of the prescription drugs include:

 Tylenol with codeine

-Also, known chemically as methylmorphine, codeine has many “street names” used by those with substance use disorders.
+Also, known chemically as methylmorphine, it has many “street names” used by those with substance use disorders.
 Drugs with codeine ingredients could be called: